buildbotics/bbctrl-firmware/MoveLifecycle.md

 ### Move execution
 After move initialization ``mp_exec_aline()`` calls ``_exec_aline_head()``,
 ``_exec_aline_body()`` and ``exec_aline_tail()`` on successive callbacks.
 Each of these functions are called repeatedly until the section finishes.
-They advance through states ``SECTION_NEW`` which initializes the section, ``SECTION_1st_HALF`` which executes the first half of the S-curve and ``SECTION_2nd_HALF``.
 If any sections have zero length they are skipped and execution is passed immediately to the next section.
 During each section forward differencing is used to map the trapezoid computed during the planning stage to a fifth-degree Bezier polynomial S-curve.
 The curve is used to find the next target position.

 ``_exec_aline_segment()`` is called for each non-zero section to convert the computed target position to target steps by calling ``mp_kinematics()``.
 The